 Before the current neo-Gothic style church was built, the old Convent of Sainte-Eulalie, dating from the 6th century, stood here.
 Destroyed during the 8th century by the Saracens, the church was rebuilt in 802 and was then named “St George”.
 In the 14th century it was the base of the Knights of Malta.
 Although quite a small church, it is worth seeing.
 The inner church is considered the inspiration for what would become, thirty years later, Fourvière Basilica.
 Subsequently, Bossan designed neo-Gothic furniture typical of mid 19th century religious buildings.

-To get more information about Lyon Old Town, you can visit Lyon’s tourism office website.
+To get more information about Lyon Old Town, visit the city’s Tourist Board.